cisc3160-PL/05-lab/README.md

 # 05-lab
-Rewriting a CRUD application using clean microservice architecture and test-driven development
+Rewriting a CRUD application using clean microservice architecture